1971

 Jim Price on trumpet and/or trombone; Exile On Main St.-version

-- Ventilator Blues (MJ/KR/MT) -Nicky Hopkins on piano, Bobby Keys on sax,
+- Ventilator Blues II (MJ/KR/MT) -Nicky Hopkins on piano, Bobby Keys on sax,

 Jim Price on trumpet and/or trombone; Exile On Main St.-version